Content curation. If you’re in marketing, you’re probably all over it. But what about learning professionals?

 - You’re helping teams stay smart.
 Rather than producing courses that decline in relevance over time, effective curators are continuously keeping teams briefed on what matters to them.
 You become a go-to resource.
 You’re reducing FOMO.
 And it doesn’t have to be a massive drain on your time – more on that in future posts.

 - You’re building your own expertise.
 A great side-benefit of being a content curator is that you consume a huge amount of information in order to filter and select what’s relevant.
 For your own personal development, it’s a great way to stay sharp and develop your own skills.
-It’s also very rewarding to deliver really relevant content through curation.
+Attend to your own oxygen mask first.

 - You’re creating a lasting resource.
 Curated content, if well managed, remains relevant over time.
 There’s long term value in hand-picking the very best articles on sales leadership, SaaS pricing, or Negotiation skills from authoritative sources.
 They become the new reference sites and knowledge bases.